Originally published May 2014 / Revised April 2019

-Following the phased-in introduction of the Marihuana for Medical Purposes Regulations (MMPR) in 2013 and 2014, medical regulatory authorities (Colleges) put in place policies on medical marijuana.
-The federal marijuana regulations were recently updated with the introduction of the Access to Cannabis for Medical Purposes Regulations (ACMPR) on August 24, 2016, which repeal the MMPR.1 The College policies reflect the concerns that have been expressed by some in the medical community.
-Among those concerns are the absence of scientific evidence on the benefits of medical cannabis and the challenging role being given to physicians and other healthcare providers when a patient requests access to medical marijuana.
+Nearly all medical regulatory authorities (Colleges) in Canada have in place policies on medical cannabis.
+The College policies reflect the concerns expressed by some in the medical community, including the absence of scientific evidence on the benefits of medical cannabis and the challenging role being given to physicians and other healthcare providers when a patient requests access to medical cannabis.

 Medical regulatory authority policies

-In addition to being familiar with the ACMPR, doctors should know and abide by the applicable College guidelines and policies, and by the rules in their jurisdiction on billing for medical documents for marijuana.
+In addition to being familiar with the Cannabis Regulations, physicians should know and abide by applicable College guidelines and policies, and by the rules in their jurisdiction on billing for medical documents for cannabis.

-The College of Physicians and Surgeons of British Columbia's Professional Standards and Guidelines on Marijuana for Medical Purposes (July 2015) state that physicians completing a medical document should write in the medical record that conventional therapies were attempted but were unsuccessful.
+The College of Physicians and Surgeons of British Columbia's Practice Standard on Cannabis for Medical Purposes (April 2019) [PDF] states that physicians completing a medical document should write in the medical record that conventional therapies were attempted but unsuccessful.
 The College also requires physicians to assess a patient's risk of addiction using a validated addiction risk tool and to retain a copy of that assessment in the medical record.
-Doctors must also “review the patient’s PharmaNet information prior to issuing an authorization for marijuana for medical purposes and in any reassessment of patients receiving marijuana for medical purposes.”
+Doctors must also “review the patient’s PharmaNet information prior to issuing an authorization for cannabis for medical purposes and in any reassessment of patients receiving cannabis for medical purposes.”

-The College of Physicians and Surgeons of Alberta's (CPSA) Standard of Practice on Marihuana for Medical Purposes (April 2014) states that doctors who choose to complete a medical document must register with the College.
-Once the patient has stabilized, they must be evaluated in person at least every three months.
+The College of Physicians and Surgeons of Alberta's (CPSA) Standard of Practice on Cannabis for Medical Purposes (April 2014) states that doctors who choose to complete a medical document must register with the College and provide the College a copy of the patient’s medical document within one week of completing it.
+Once stabilized, the patient must be evaluated in person at least every three months.

-Physicians practising in the Northwest Territories or Nunavut should watch for new information or policies that may be provided by their medical regulatory bodies, or contact them directly to enquire about specific practices that must be followed when issuing a medical document under the ACMPR.
+Physicians practising in the Northwest Territories or Nunavut should watch for new information or policies that may be provided by their medical regulatory bodies, or contact them directly to enquire about specific practices that must be followed when issuing a medical document under the Cannabis Regulations.

-The College of Physicians and Surgeons of Saskatchewan revised its Regulatory Bylaws (August 2015) to require physicians to obtain a signed, written treatment agreement from patients setting out the patients' obligations, including using the marijuana as directed and not giving or selling it to anyone else.
-Physicians must also keep a separate record containing the names, quantity of marijuana authorized and duration of authorization, medical condition, and licensed producer (if known) for all relevant patients.
+The College of Physicians and Surgeons of Saskatchewan’s Regulatory Bylaws [PDF], revised February 2019, require physicians to obtain a signed, written treatment agreement from patients setting out the patients' obligations, including using cannabis as directed and not giving or selling it to anyone else.
+Physicians must also keep a separate record, available for inspection by the College, of the names, quantity of cannabis authorized, duration of authorization, medical condition, and licensed producer (if known) for all relevant patients.

-The College of Physicians and Surgeons of Manitoba's Standards of Practice of Medicine (Bylaw 11) (updated July 2016) indicates that physicians must remain at arm’s length from licensed producers and be the treating physician for the condition for which marijuana is authorized.
+The College of Physicians and Surgeons of Manitoba's Standards of Practice of Medicine (January 2019) [PDF] indicates that physicians must be the treating physician for the condition for which cannabis is being authorized.
 Physicians must keep a separate log of all authorizations and make the log available for inspection by the College.

-The College of Physicians and Surgeons of Nova Scotia's Policy Regarding the Authorization of Marijuana for Medical Purposes (June 2014) indicates "physicians may only authorize the use of marijuana for medical purposes when in direct, in-person contact with their patients."
-The College also prohibits physicians from billing patients directly for services related to the authorization of marijuana for medical purposes.
+The College of Physicians and Surgeons of Nova Scotia's Professional Standards Regarding the Authorization of Marijuana for Medical Purposes (December 2017) [PDF] indicates "physicians must only authorize the use of marijuana for medical purposes when in direct, in-person contact with their patients" and in the context of a doctor-patient relationship.
+Physicians must also provide ongoing monitoring of the patient’s response to medical cannabis.

-The College of Physicians and Surgeons of Prince Edward Island's revised Policy on Prescribing of Medical Marijuana (September 2014) states that any doctors contemplating providing a patient with a medical document must first make themselves aware of the CMPA and CMA's positions on this matter.
+The College of Physicians and Surgeons of Prince Edward Island's Policy on Prescribing of Medical Marijuana (November 2016) [PDF] states that physicians contemplating providing a patient with a medical document must first make themselves aware of the CMPA’s and CMA's positions (CMA Statement authorizing marijuana for medical purposes [PDF]) on this matter.
 The College also states that physicians cannot provide the medical document via telehealth.
-Further, physicians must obtain written patient consent to notify the College of patients’ names and other specified relevant details (a template form is provided by the College), and must tell patients that this information will be provided to the College, which will report any irregularities to the physician signing the medical document and the legal authorities.
+Further, physicians must obtain written patient consent to notify the College of patients’ names and other specified relevant details (a template form, Physician-Patient Contract for Marijuana Prescribing [PDF] is provided by the College), and must tell patients that this information will be provided to the College, which will report any irregularities to the physician signing the medical document and legal authorities.

 Guidance for family physicians

 In September 2014, the College of Family Physicians of Canada (CFPC) published Preliminary Guidance on authorizing dried cannabis for chronic pain or anxiety.
-Among the CFPC's recommendations it is noted that authorizations should only be considered for patients with neuropathic pain that has failed to respond to standard treatments and not as a therapy for anxiety or insomnia.
-Physicians should assess and monitor all patients on cannabis therapy for potential misuse or abuse.
-The CFPC also notes that the authorizing physician, if not the patient's most responsible health provider, should communicate regularly with the patient’s family physician.
-Further, it is recommended physicians should specify the percentage of tetrahydrocannabinol (THC) on the medical document.
-The CFPC also states physicians should follow the regulations of their provincial medical regulators (Colleges).
+Among the CFPC's recommendations is that authorizations should only be considered for patients with neuropathic pain that has failed to respond to standard treatments and not as a therapy for anxiety or insomnia.
+Dried cannabis is also not appropriate for patients under the age of 25.
+The CFPC also notes that the authorizing physician, if not the patient's most responsible healthcare provider, should communicate regularly with the patient’s family physician.
+Further, it is recommended that physicians specify the percentage of tetrahydrocannabinol (THC) on the medical document.
+The CFPC also states physicians should follow the regulations and guidelines of their provincial College.

-Under the ACMPR, licensed producers are required to provide a College, upon request, with any factual information that has been obtained about a healthcare practitioner.
-The Narcotic Control Regulations have also been amended to require the Minister of Health to report physicians to their College if the Minister has reasonable grounds to believe a physician contravened a College rule of conduct, the Narcotic Control Regulations or the ACMPR, or was found guilty of a designated drug offence or of contravening either the Narcotic Control Regulations or ACMPR.
+The Cannabis Regulations state that licensed sellers are required to provide a College, upon request, with any factual information obtained about a healthcare practitioner.
+The Regulations also require the Minister of Health to report physicians to their College if the Minister has reasonable grounds to believe a physician contravened a College rule of conduct, the Narcotic Control Regulations or the Cannabis Regulations (or former medical marijuana regulations), or was convicted of a designated offence under the Cannabis Act or a controlled substance offence in relation to cannabis.

-While individuals can now register with Health Canada to produce marijuana for their own medical purposes, or to designate someone else to produce it for them, the regulations state that only licensed producers are authorized to sell or provide medical marijuana.
-Supplying a patient with marijuana is different from a physician agreeing to assist in transferring it to the patient, as discussed above.
-Suppliers or producers of medical marijuana must be licensed and must meet strict quality control, safety, and security requirements.
-Some Colleges specifically prohibit physicians from applying to become licensed producers, such as the Colleges in Alberta, Yukon, Manitoba, Saskatchewan, Québec, and Newfoundland and Labrador.
-Physicians in other jurisdictions thinking about applying to be a licensed producer should consider, among other things, the risk that it might be perceived to be a conflict of interest for a doctor to both complete medical documents for patients to access medical marijuana and also to be a licensed producer or supplier.
+While individuals can register with Health Canada to produce cannabis for their own medical purposes, or to designate someone else to produce it for them, the Regulations state that only licensed sellers are authorized to sell medical cannabis.
+Supplying a patient with cannabis is different from a physician agreeing to assist in transferring it to the patient, as discussed above.
+Suppliers or producers of medical cannabis must be licensed and must meet strict quality control, safety, and security requirements.